Royal Free Charity Covid-19 Emergency Fund:

 Thanks to the generosity of donors and the efforts of charity staff and volunteers, free food and other essential items have been provided for staff in the charity’s sports centre, the Rec Club, since 3 April.
 Every day the stock room has been filled with thousands of items to be sorted and distributed across our hospitals and other sites.

-The number of staff visits in the first seven weeks of operation.
+The number of staff visits in the first eight weeks of operation.

-The number of items provided in the first seven weeks of operation.
+The number of items provided in the first eight weeks of operation.

 The number of prepared meals provided per day